 Many struggle with the understanding that the participation factor is what makes or breaks any online program.
 They want social to just happen.
 Buy a service or a bunch of Likes or Followers and you’re “social”.
 Then, the more Likes or Followers you have — that’s a sign of being social — job done.

 What good are all those Likes and Follows if they don’t turn into contacts and/or customers?
 What Likes and Followers are good for is your opportunity to connect further!

-When that does happen I see many site owners not realizing the importance of a timely e-mail response!
+When that does happen I see many site owners not realizing the importance of a timely e-mail response.
 Some answer these inquiries when they get around to it missing the opportunity to make a great impression.
+And to connect.

-So what mindset should you have when approaching social media marketing?
-You have to become your best marketing tool -- yes, you!
+What mindset should you have when approaching social media marketing?
+You have to become your best marketing tool — yes, you!

 - Being useful.
 Advertising is no longer just a message that a business owner wants to “get out there.”
 The “new” best advertising is useful to your target customers, solves a problem, answers important questions, fills needs.
 You find them and dish it out!

 - Reading and reacting in real time.
-For the first time in history, the two-way nature of "digital" means you not only can, but must, read and react to your customer's feedback or input.
+For the first time in history, the two-way nature of “digital” means you not only can, but must, read and react to your customer’s feedback or input.
 Good and bad.
 Setup alerts so you know when your company, product or service is mentioned.
 Search to find where potential customers are asking questions and jump in and help out.
-Let your knowledge and assistance self-promote -- just don't get all sales pitchy.
+Let your knowledge and assistance self-promote.
+In a non-sales-pitchy way.

 These are just a few of the things that you can think about right now to start to drive your social marketing mindset today.
 Want More?
 Check out my Social Media Category.